-The actuarial assumptions and methods used in the 2016 funding valuations were based on the most recent experience study completed during the fiscal year ended June 30, 2016.
-The Board set the investment return assumption based on advice from its investment consultant.
+The actuarial assumptions and methods used in the 2017 funding valuations were based on the most recent experience study completed during the fiscal year ended June 30, 2016.
+The Board set the investment return assumption based on advice from its investment consultant and did reduce this assumption from 7.2% to 7.0% for the 2017 valuations.

 We believe that all costs, liabilities, rates of interest, and other factors for the System have been determined on the basis of actuarial assumptions and methods that are individually reasonable (taking into account the experience of the System and reasonable expectations) and that, in combination, offer our best estimate of anticipated experience affecting the System.
 Nevertheless, the emerging costs rely on future plan experience conforming to the underlying assumptions and methods outlined in this report.
-To the extent that the actual experience of the Programs deviates from the underlying assumptions and methods, or there are any changes in plan provisions or applicable lay, the results will vary accordingly.
+To the extent that the actual experience of the Programs deviates from the underlying assumptions and methods, or there are any changes in plan provisions or applicable law, the results will vary accordingly.